zero01101/openOutpaint/README.md

  - <a name="terrible"></a>i am terrible at javascript and should probably correct that
  - i have never used html canvas for anything before and should try it out

+ ## features
+  - a big ol' 2560x1440 canvas for you to paint all over _(infinite canvas area planned, in //todo already)_
+  - inpainting/touchup blob
+  - easily change samplers/steps/CFG/etc options for each "dream" summoned from the latent void
+  - optional grid snapping for precision
+  - optional overmasking for better seams between outpaints (suggested by @lifeh2o ([a](https://www.reddit.com/r/StableDiffusion/comments/ywf8np/i_made_a_completely_local_offline_opensource/iwl6s06/),[b](https://www.reddit.com/r/StableDiffusion/comments/ys9lhq/kollai_an_infinite_multiuser_canvas_running_on/ivzygwk/?context=3)) and i think it's a slick idea)
+  - "temporary" monitors at the bottom to see exactly what mask/image you're feeding img2img, no i'm certainly not using them as actual imagedata sources or anything

  ## operation

  ### prerequisities